viviRbi/vyNote/html-notes.md

 ### Definition
 - HTML stands for HyperText Markup Language.
 It is used to structure content on a webpage.
 - CSS stands for Cascading Style Sheets.
-It is a style sheet language used for describing the presentation of a document written in a markup language such as HTML
+It is a style sheet language used for describing the presentation of a document written in a markup language such as HTML (or XML)
 ### DOCTYPE html
 - Doctype is not a tag.
 It is an instruction (directive) to the browser about what version of HTML the page is written in.
 - It must be the very first non-comment line declared within our Html documents.